oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 .. image:: /user/img/system/frontend_menu/frontend_menu_2.png
    :alt: Configuration settings of the About menu under the commerce_footer_links storefront menu

-1. To minimize or maximize the left menu panel, click a double arrow on the top right of the panel.
+1. To minimize or maximize the left menu panel, click the arrow on the top right of the panel.

-2. To expand / collapse all menu items, click the ellipses drop-down menu on the top right of the left panel and click **Expand All** or **Collapse All**.

-3. To expand / collapse a parent menu item, click an arrow in front of it.
+2. To expand / collapse a parent menu item, click an arrow in front of it.

 .. image:: /user/img/system/frontend_menu/frontend_menu_edit.png
    :alt: Numbers that define the actions you can do to storefront menu items described above